 In the one case, the world will profit by an enormous addition to human knowledge.

 In the other case, it will be benefited by the banishment of a vast amount of superstition and imposture.
-For either end, the duties of Science are the same-a careful,

-For either end, the duties of Science are the same-a careful, extensive, patient and unprejudiced examination.
+For either end, the duties of Science are the same a careful, extensive, patient and unprejudiced examination.

 THE PHENOMENA.